 4. Normalize it.

-My mom always cooked at home for us, even though she worked a full time job and had an hour long commute.
+My mom always cooked at home for us from scratch, even though she worked a full time job and had an hour long commute.
+We often ate dinner around 8pm.
 She’s the role model I have for cooking so it never even occurred to me to order takeout.

 It can be easy to slip back into takeout habits if you think everyone is doing it.
-But if you can find support from people who cook regularly, you’ll push yourself to be average among them.
+But if you can find support from people who cook regularly, or an accountability partner who often cooks from home, you’ll push yourself to be average among them.
 Maybe you are ok not excelling above and beyond what regular people do but no one wants to fail at something seemingly everyone around them can and does do.

 5. Have easy meals ready.